-- 29. Substitution from notional exit points created as a result of exit capacity revision shall be considered before substitution from NTS Exit Points. - 30.
+- 30. Substitution from notional exit points created as a result of exit capacity revision shall be considered before substitution from NTS Exit Points. - 31.
 Substitutions from individual donor NTS Exit Points will commence by reducing the capacity at the most favourable NTS Exit Point that has Substitutable Capacity.
-The most favourable NTS Exit Point will be the furthest downstream NTS Exit Point from the recipient NTS Exit Point as measured by pipeline distance.
-The furthest downstream is selected as it is assumed to provide the lowest exchange rate so should result in the most efficient outcome. - 31.
-Due to the complexity of the NTS it may not always be apparent: - which NTS Exit Point is the furthest downstream.
+The most favourable NTS Exit Point will normally be the furthest downstream NTS Exit Point from the recipient NTS Exit Point as measured by pipeline distance.
+The furthest downstream is selected as it is assumed to provide the lowest exchange rate so should result in the most efficient outcome. - 32.
+Due to the complexity of the NTS and the range of supply/demand scenarios assessed as part of the substitution analysis, it may not always be apparent: - which NTS Exit Point is the furthest downstream.
 In order to simplify analysis, potential donor NTS Exit Points on the same pipeline as the recipient NTS Exit Point will be considered before those on adjacent connected pipelines; or - whether NTS Exit Points are downstream or upstream of the recipient NTS Exit Point.
 This will be determined by network analysis at each stage of the substitution process, e.g. an NTS Exit Point may move from being upstream to downstream as a result of substitution of capacity at a previous donor NTS Exit Point.